reyna-abhyankar/cognify/docs/source/user_guide/tutorials/evaluator.rst

 Cognify evaluates your workflow throughout its optimization iterations.
 To tell Cognify how you want it to be evaluated, you should define an evaluator for your workflow that returns a score (a positive numerical value, higher being better generation quality) for a workflow's output.
 This can usually be done by comparing the output to the ground truth provided in the training dataset.

 The evaluator function signature and its implementation are both customizable.
 A common type of signature includes workflow input, workflow output generation, and ground truth as the function parameters as follows.
 But you can also define an evaluation function with other or fewer parameters, e.g., an evaluator that only needs the generation output and ground truth to measure the score.
-To register a function as your evaluator, simply add @cognify.register_evaluator before it.
+To register a function as your evaluator, simply add :code:`@cognify.register_evaluator` before it.

 .. code-block:: python